Hardocs/basis-app-framework/README.md

 Ready for visual improvement of proven cloud operations demonstration, documentation to be brought up to current at that time.

+# Definite Nota Bene

+Be sure to use only yarn in here.
+Yarn install, yarn upgrade, etc.

+No npm, or you'll find it won't build, no matter how clean the results may seem.

+Thank Electron, seems pretty clear.

+At least you don't have to worry about npm 7 changes that would come with other-than-LTS Node...

+# Current release

+Operates with @hardocs-project/habitat-client@alpha, which is very different indeed to the discovery code from last year on the @latest version.

+We'll go to current as @latest once sure everyone's caught up.
+And then continue the improvements on that.

 # Earlier documentation (to be updated)

 --- begin earlier documentation ---